isomerpages/moe-acsj/_departments/Special Education Needs (SEN)/Useful Links.md

 Website: **[_https://www.imh.com.sg/Clinical-Services/Specialised-Services/Neurobehavioural-Clinic-Child/Pages/Attention-Deficit-Hyperactivity-Disorder.aspx_](https://www.imh.com.sg/Clinical-Services/Specialised-Services/Neurobehavioural-Clinic-Child/Pages/Attention-Deficit-Hyperactivity-Disorder.aspx)**

 CGC offers specialised multi-disciplinary assessment and therapy for children and youth with ADHD and mental health co-morbidities.
 Through parent education and workshops, this team seeks to work collaboratively with parents and caregivers in supporting their children’s needs.

+iv) For a handout on parenting ADHD, you can download it &nbsp;**[HERE](https://www.imh.com.sg/Documents/publications/educational-brochures/for-children-and-adolescents/ADHD_Booklet.pdf)**